CUC eNews: July 21, 2020 – Issue 117

 Reverend Rodrigo (Rod) Emilio Solano-Quesnel has served the Unitarian Universalist Church of Olinda since 2018.
 Rod’s introduction to Unitarianism came while he was living in Ottawa when he began attending the First Unitarian Congregation there around 2002.
 He became involved in the congregation’s young adult group and went on to serve on its board, as a worship associate, and as a lay chaplain.
 Exposure to these varied aspects of ministry made Rod realize it would be a good fit for him, and he proceeded to attend seminary in Montreal.
 Upon completing his studies, he was ordained by the Neighbourhood Unitarian Universalist Congregation and served for two years as the Half-time Developmental Minister at the Unitarian Universalist Fellowship of Ottawa.

 During his ministry in Olinda, Rod has sought to deepen connections with existing congregants, while also building bridges with the wider community, and he enjoys both the pastoral care and worship leading aspects of this.
-Unitarian minister Robert Fulghum whose work he was first introduced to at a Unitarian service, has been a particular source of inspiration for him in crafting his sermons.
+UU minister Robert Fulghum has been a particular source of inspiration for him in crafting his sermons.

 In his spare time, Rod sometimes plays a musical saw, a carpenter’s saw he can play with a violin bow, which produces music he describes as “an acquired taste”.
-He has also recently begun playing the ukulele, which he hopes to bring to the 2021 National Conference in Halifax.
+He has also recently begun playing the ukulele, which he hopes to bring to the next National Conference.
 Rod is also a member of the CUC’s Board of Trustees.

 Join Us for the Sunday Summer Services Series